UltraEngine/Documentation/CPP/Terrain_SetMaterial.md

 - void **SetMaterial**(shared_ptr<[Material](Material.md)\> material, const [Vec3](Vec3.md)& slopeconstraints)
 - void **SetMaterial**(shared_ptr<[Material](Material.md)\> material, const [Vec3](Vec3.md)& slopeconstraints, const [Vec3](Vec3.md)& elevationconstraints)

+## Returns

+The first variation of this method returns true if the material is successfully applied to the terrain, otherwise false is returned.

 ## Remarks

 The first variation of this method will apply the specified material to one point on the terrain, with a weighting value.
 Up to four materials can be applied to any terrain point.
 Their weights will be normalized before rendering.
 If the material has already been applied at this terrain point, its weighting value will be replaced.